Skip to content

 Clean upgrade path

-The initial setup should leave room for stronger privacy or more governed deployment later without redoing the whole foundation.
+The initial setup leaves room for stronger privacy or more governed deployment later without redoing the whole foundation.

 What This Is Not